-Since this dish of stewed tomatoes, spinach, garlic and onion is inspired by Green spanakorizo, brown rice or white rice is the perfect starch to go with it.
+Since this dish of stewed tomatoes, spinach, garlic and onion is inspired by Greek spanakorizo, brown rice or white rice (pictured below) is the perfect starch to go with it.

 But, since it's so versatile, you'll certainly enjoy it with other starches, too.
 It would be delicious with:

 For added protein, try combining this spinach dish with:

 🟢 This recipe gets a green light on the calorie density chart.
 All of the ingredients are lower than 600 calories per pound, so eating meals like this regularly may help you lose body fat.
 Learn more about calorie density from Jeff Novick, MS, RDN.

 Get your own printable calorie density chart for your refrigerator and free ebook explaining calorie density in simple terms.

 Stewed tomatoes are peeled, sliced tomatoes that have been cooked with seasonings like onion, bell pepper, garlic, salt and/or sugar.